Backdraft (attraction)

-The Hollywood attraction was supposed to officially close after Labor Day 2009 to be replaced by Transformers: The Ride 3D in 2011, but remained open to appease visitors due to temporary closures of other attractions for annual refurbishment.
+The Hollywood attraction opened on July 1, 1992 and was supposed to officially close after Labor Day 2009 to be replaced by Transformers: The Ride – 3D in 2011, but remained open to appease visitors due to temporary closures of other attractions for annual refurbishment.
 The Hollywood attraction officially closed on April 11, 2010.

-The attraction remains part of the Osaka park.
-A similar styled show demonstrating storm effects, Lights!
-Camera!
-Action!
-Hosted by Steven Spielberg, opened at Universal Studios Singapore in 2010.
+The Osaka version of the attraction opened on March 31, 2001 and was temporarily closed on September 14, 2020 in response to the COVID-19 pandemic.
+However on May 16, 2023, Universal Studios Japan announced the park had no intentions to reopen the attraction.The Japan attraction was replaced by Illumination’s Villain Con Minion Blast which became part of Minion Park which opened on July 11, 2025.

 History

 Following the 1986 success of King Kong Encounter during the Studio Tour at Universal Studios Hollywood, MCA (then-owner of Universal Pictures) began expanding the park as a must-visit destination in all of Southern California.
 In 1991, E.T.
-Adventure opened at the park, and a giant set of escalators called the Starway was built on the hillside that lead to various attractions, shops, and food courts.
+Adventure opened at the park, and a giant set of escalators called the Starway was built on the hillside that led to various attractions, shops, and food courts.
 After the 1991 film Backdraft became a critical and commercial success, MCA Planning and Development (now known as Universal Creative) began constructing the attraction and opened it on July 1, 1992.
 The attraction has been ported to Universal Studios Japan on the opening day of March 31, 2001.